bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 But the thing to remember is that this is an interactive process.

-What makes this different from Bitcoin is that it's true, and it's almost entirely true that both parties have to be present. in Bitcoin, the receiver can just be asleep.
+What makes this different from Bitcoin is that it's true, and it's almost entirely true that both parties have to be present.
+In Bitcoin, the receiver can just be asleep.
 But in Lightning, that's not really the case.
 Serve is the caveat there.
 We're going to send and receive.